 To be considered for either the W.S.
 Moore or I.I.
 Rabi award, the applicant must do the following:

-- Submit a single manuscript describing original work in the field of MR in medicine directly to one of the Society’s journals.
+- Submit a single manuscript (Full Paper or Rapid Communication) describing original work in the field of MR in medicine directly to one of the Society’s journals.
 W.S.
 Moore applicants are required to submit to the Journal of Magnetic Resonance Imaging, and I.I.
 Rabi applicants to Magnetic Resonance in Medicine via the journal web sites.
 All manuscripts submitted to either of the Society’s journals will be reviewed for publication, whether or not chosen as a YIA finalist.
 The applicant must be the first and primary author of this work.